Getting ingrown hairs on your face can be downright painful.

 1. Predisposition to Ingrown Hairs

-Your ethnicity may dictate whether you are predisposed to ingrown facial hairs more than other men.
-Physicians have found that men with both curly and coarse facial hair (often African and South American men) tend to be predisposed to ingrown facial hairs.
+Depending on your beard type, you may be predisposed to ingrown facial hairs more than other men.
+Physicians have found that men with both curly and coarse facial hair tend to be predisposed to ingrown facial hairs.

-The leading reason why ingrown facial hairs are common in these ethnicities is that the hair is often much curlier and dense.
+The leading reason is that the hair is often much curlier and dense.
 The reason that a curly hair may become ingrown, is that when the hair is cut and then begins to regrow, the follicle is more likely to curl back into the skin (rather than existing the surface) and become ingrown.

 According to the American Osteopathic College of Dermatology (AOCD), it is estimated that 60% of African American men suffer from pseudofolliculitis barbae (razor bumps) – source.

 2. Dead Skin Cells Block Facial Hair From Growing Properly

 Should the facial hair be removed via waxing or by simply shaving, if the tip of the hair remains below the surface of the skin, dead skin cells can pile up in the shaft on top of the hair follicle and inhibit its natural growth.
 This will physically make it much more difficult for the hair follicle to exit from the surface of the skin.